-What to study for the Platform Developer exam?
+What to study for the Salesforce Platform Developer 1 certification exam?

-First of all, if you have access to a Premier Online Training catalog or Partner Training catalog do lookup the following online course:
+First, if you have access to a Premier Online Training catalog or Partner Training catalog, do lookup the following online course:

 I watched this course when I started to study and then watched it again on the morning of the exam as a review.

 - Describe how to programmatically access and utilize the object schema (Go through methods to validate Access Control for fields programmatically.
 During the exam, I received a question on how to check whether a user has specific permission on a specific object in a Visualforce page or not.
 Read through this article)

 - Describe the capabilities and use cases for formula fields.
 (Understand when a formula gets executed, Formula Data types, Building cross object formulas) The questions around this topic might try to trick you between formula, roll-up summary fields, and trigger.
 Remember, cross object formula always works from child to parent, meaning you can create a formula on a child and reference fields from its parent!
 And if a parent has to refer to children, then it might be a roll-up summary field if there is a master-detail relation or otherwise a trigger for more complex logic.
 Workflow rules can update fields on the record itself, or its related parents for an update.
 Never children.
 Process Builder can update children!